VictLitv2/PythonProj2/README.md

 # PythonProj2
-This code can  demonstrate all 3 cases from Project 2 tasks in Python DevSecOps BIU.
+This code can  demonstrate all 3 cases from Project 2 tasks.

 Please keep in mind that
 pip install -r requirements.txt - should be run before